 With this reasoning, I start my actual argumentation.
 Of course, this will look different in each individual case.
 Here, too, I like to start with a brief introduction that tells the reader what to expect.
 And why they can expect it.

-That is not absolutely necessary.
-No one is as meticulous a bean counter as I am when it comes to spotting - let's call it - inconsistencies in the performance of the other side.
-And my letters are accordingly long.
+That's not absolutely necessary.
+Nobody is as meticulous a bean counter as I am when it comes to spotting - let's call it - inconsistencies in the other side's presentation.
+And my letters are correspondingly long.
 You'll see.

 So just to put that in perspective, we're currently at maybe 15% with my appeal.
 Without attachments, of course.